The STP Final Year Assessment

 Aim of the STP Final Year Assessment

-By the final year of the programme, trainees should be able to integrate and apply the knowledge, skills and behaviours which they have acquired and developed in each of these elements of the programme.
-In the STP Final Year Assessment trainees will demonstrate this by describing how they would manage typical scenarios that may be faced by threshold-level, newly registered Clinical Scientists.
+By the final year of the programme, trainees should be able to integrate and apply the knowledge, skills and behaviours which they have acquired and developed in each of the elements of the programme.
+The STP Final Year Assessment asks trainees to demonstrate this by describing how they would manage typical scenarios that may be faced by threshold-level, newly-registered Clinical Scientists.
+The aim of the assessment to ensure trainees can apply their knowledge and experience of practice to safely navigate potentially novel but not uncommon situations.

 text